QwenLM/Qwen2.5-Coder/README.md

 </div>
 </details>

-### 👉🏻 Deploying CodeQwen with vLLM
+### 👉🏻 Deploying Qwen2.5-Coder with vLLM
-As a family member of Qwen1.5, CodeQwen1.5 are supported by vLLM.
+As a family member of Qwen2.5, Qwen2.5-Coder are supported by vLLM.
 The detail tutorial  could be found in [Qwen tutorial](https://qwen.readthedocs.io/en/latest/deployment/vllm.html).
 Here, we give you an simple example of offline batched inference in vLLM.

 #### Offline Batched Inference